The 12 Best Countertop Compost Bins To Buy

 More often than not, I leave the lid off entirely.
 Most of my kitchen waste gets covered in coffee grounds, so there’s little risk of bugs forming around my bin.
 But when there is a lot of food waste on the surface, the lid keeps pests and smells at bay.

 A sturdy steel handle makes it easy to carry out to the composter and dump it.
 If there’s any drawbacks, it’s that if it’s tightly packed, I need a spoon to scrape the waste out – and that’s true of any pail.

 For a plastic bucket, a lot of thought went into this model.
 It’s designed with ease of emptying in mind.
-But it’s not designed for ease of cleaning, which is its downfall.
+But though it’s one of the best countertop compost bins, it’s not designed for ease of cleaning, which is its downfall.